mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-length.md

 ---
-title: "Vitest's `toHaveLength`description: Learn how to use Vitest's`toHaveLength` matcher effectively."
+title: "Vitest's toHaveLengthdescription: Learn how to use Vitest'stoHaveLength matcher effectively."
-modified: 2024-09-28T11:31:15-06:00
+modified: 2024-09-28T18:32:11.296Z
 ---

 ## Vitest's `toHaveLength`